RockAutomaton/AzSRE-Agent/docs/ARCHITECTURE.md

 ## API Endpoints

-The FastAPI application (`app/main.py`) exposes the following endpoints:
+The FastAPI application (`app/main.py`) exposes the following endpoints used by Azure Monitor and the frontend:

 ### `POST /webhook/azure`